icco/coffee_shop/docs/notes.md

 I started playing around with it.
 I found a [great tutorial](http://www.darshancomputing.com/qt4-qtruby-tutorial/) and the Qt4 documentation is really good, heck I even figured out the full screen stuff.
 Now on to getting a working prototype...

+## 7.12.10

+Proved that you can build something close to the UI that I had spec'd out.
+Current prototype allows for typing and quiting.
+Still need to figure out how to do things like open files and the like.
+One downside, beyond that ruby tutorial there does not seem to be any documentation of ruby-qt.
+Qt has great documentation, I just need to gues on some class names and such.